DefNeoRoman/voteSystem/README.md

 Launch with Spring Boot

-create DataBase with name votesystem
+create postgres DataBase with name votesystem